-- If you chose to bill every two weeks, it can cause confusion because there isn’t a consistent number of weeks in each month.
+- If you choose to bill every two weeks, it can cause confusion because there isn’t a consistent number of weeks in each month.

 Questions to determine billing frequency options

-You can determine the best billing frequency for your business by asking yourself a number of questions first.
+You can determine the best billing frequency for your business by asking yourself a number of questions.

 The lower your ARR, the more important it is to keep your billings more frequent, such as monthly billing to help with cash flow and build value into your product.